 - They are driven by an inner vision of how things could play out in the future

-– They are tirelessly driven by their inspirations and tend to be attracted to the fields of science, invention, writing, psychology, philosophy, teaching, and politics.
+- They are tirelessly driven by their inspirations and long to innovate

 How the Introverted Sensor Thinks